Mexico's No. 3 retailer sees double-digit revenue growth in 2013

-MEXICO CITY Mexican supermarket chain Grupo Comercial Chedraui (CHDRAUIB.MX) said on Friday it expects 2013 revenue to increase by 11 to 13 percent, helped by the planned opening of 20 new stores.
+MEXICO CITY Jan 11 Mexican supermarket chain Grupo Comercial Chedraui said on Friday it expects 2013 revenue to increase by 11 to 13 percent, helped by the planned opening of 20 new stores.

 Chedraui, Mexico's third-biggest retailer, said in a statement that sales at stores open at least a year should also increase by around 3 to 4 percent in Mexico.